matthile/SitecoreExtension-PageProperties/Readme.md

-# SitecoreExtension.PageProperties
+# Page Property Editor for Sitecore Page Editor Mode

 A Sitecore Editor for the Page Edit ribbon to allow editors to edit the "hidden" page properties, such as the Display Name, Meta Description or Taxonomy.
 Keeping the view simple an keeping the editor in the page editor context.

-Feel free to contribute to the project.

-1508 / Design in Love with Technology (http://1508.dk)
+1508 / Design in Love with Technology / http://1508.dk

+## Requirements
+* Sitecore 6.x
+* Sitecore Rocks

+## Installation
+Install via nuget install-package SitecoreExtension.PageProperties

+Set the Assemblies that are reflected at runtime in Web.Config > PageProperties > Assemblys

 -------